facebookresearch/DrQA/README.md

 <p align="center"><img width="70%" src="img/drqa.png" /></p>

-DrQA is a system for reading comprehension applied to open-domain question answering.
-In particular, DrQA is targeted at the task of "machine reading at scale" (MRS).
-In this setting, we are searching for an answer to a question in a potentially very large corpus of unstructured documents (that may not be redundant).
-Thus the system has to combine the challenges of document retrieval (finding the relevant documents) with that of machine comprehension of text (identifying the answers from those documents).
+DrQA is a system designed for open-domain question answering, particularly for "machine reading at scale" (MRS).
+It addresses the challenge of finding answers in a vast, unstructured document corpus, combining document retrieval and machine comprehension.

-Our experiments with DrQA focus on answering factoid questions while using Wikipedia as the unique knowledge source for documents.
-Wikipedia is a well-suited source of large-scale, rich, detailed information.
-In order to answer any question, one must first retrieve the few potentially relevant articles among more than 5 million, and then scan them carefully to identify the answer.
+Our DrQA experiments focus on factoid questions, using Wikipedia as the primary knowledge source.
+To answer questions, the system retrieves potentially relevant articles from over 5 million in the Wikipedia corpus and then scans them for answers.

-Note that DrQA treats Wikipedia as a generic collection of articles and does not rely on its internal graph structure.
-As a result, **_DrQA can be straightforwardly applied to any collection of documents_**, as described in the retriever [README](scripts/retriever/README.md).
+DrQA treats Wikipedia as a generic article collection, not relying on its internal graph structure.
+This makes it applicable to any document collection, as explained in the retriever README.

-This repository includes code, data, and pre-trained models for processing and querying Wikipedia as described in the paper -- see [Trained Models and Data](#trained-models-and-data).
-We also list several different datasets for evaluation, see [QA Datasets](#qa-datasets).
-Note that this work is a refactored and more efficient version of the original code.
-Reproduction numbers are very similar but not exact.
+The repository provides code, data, and pre-trained models for processing and querying Wikipedia.
+Multiple datasets for evaluation are also listed in the QA Datasets section.
+This work is an improved and more efficient version of the original code, with similar but not identical reproduction results.

 ## Quick Start: Demo